algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 - **New Hardware Implmentations:**
   - To ensure our Frogger clone can be executed on any Go Board, new hardware implementation is not planned and won't be reviewed.
 - **Addition of a game menu:**
-  - The addition of a screen like this one could be a great implementation, however, it is not part of the game mechanics, and consequently, won't be reviewed.
+  - The addition of a screen like this one could be a valuable feature, however, it is not part of the game mechanics, and consequently, won't be reviewed.

 ## 4. Test Objectives